Jonathan Shedler, PhD

 The tyranny of time: How long does effective therapy really take?

-A jargon-free introduction to contemporary psychodynamic thought
+A jargon-free introduction to contemporary psychodynamic therapy (Nova, 2024)

 Getting to know me: What’s behind psychoanalysis [pdf]